-Possible student learning outcomes Students will be able to Teaching and learning strategies identify aspects of their own country in the picture; identify possible risks as a result of climate change Picture interpretation with guiding questions and unsustainable practices.
-Imagine the future
+Possible student learning outcomes Students will be able to Teaching and learning strategies identify aspects of their own country in the picture identify possible risks as a result of climate change and unsustainable practices.

 Hold the picture up or place it on a wall or table for groups of students to examine and interpret.
 Stimulate discussion with questions like the ones below.